-It is also not a surprise that forklift injuries are common on construction sites.
-These injuries are practically inevitable when an untrained driver operates a forklift or someone fails to maintain the equipment.
-In some cases, forklift injuries occur due to negligence of the site owner or contractor.
+Forklift injuries are common on construction sites.
+These injuries can occur if an untrained driver operates a forklift or someone fails to maintain the equipment.
+In some cases, forklift injuries occur due to the negligence of the site owner or contractor.

-The Occupational Safety and Health Administration reports forklift accidents cause close to 85 deaths per year.
-Forklift injuries are sometimes non-fatal, but can still cause serious damage.
-Out of all forklift-related accidents per year, 34,900 cause serious injuries while 61,800 are non-serious.
+The Occupational Safety and Health Administration reports that forklift accidents cause close to 85 deaths per year.
+Forklift injuries can cause serious damage.

 Forklift injuries can occur when:

 - The forklift tips over and crushes a worker

 - A worker is pinned between the forklift and a surface